Mathématique: Lantean Dream Team: Part 2

 “Are you all right?”
 Rush asks.

 “Mmm hmm,” Sheppard manages.
-Determinedly, he turns to the stained glass balcony doors, walks through the them, and is halfway down the stairs before he regains enough equilibrium to belatedly say, “Let’s go.”
+Determinedly, he turns to the stained glass balcony doors, walks through them, and is halfway down the stairs before he regains enough equilibrium to belatedly say, “Let’s go.”

 “We’ve been ‘going’ for half a spire,” Rush points out, with what is, maybe, a deliberately sexy smoke and smolder tone.